mzi969/Habitat-Imaging-High-Risk-LUADs/README.md

 **3.6 Step 6: High Risk LUAD Prediction**

-•	Decision Rule: If the volume of Label 2 (high density & low entropy) exceeds the threshold (172 mm³), the case is classified as high risk LUAD (Class 1); otherwise low risk LUAD (Class 0).
+•	Description: Using the volume of Label 3 (high density & low entropy) in cm³ and its volume ratio, together with the patient’s sex, a logistic regression model calculates the probability of high risk LUAD.

+•	Formula: logit = -2.808 - 0.697 × sex + 1.702 × Label3_volume (cm³) + 0.018 × Label3_ratio, probability = 1 / (1 + exp(-logit)), where sex = 0 for man, 1 for woman.

+•	Decision Rule:
+o	High risk LUAD (Class 1): probability > 0.171
+o	Low risk LUAD (Class 0): probability ≤ 0.171

 •	Output: Prediction result saved as a CSV file in 5_prediction_results/ directory.

+**3.7 Step 7: Visualization Generation**

+•	Description: After prediction, a composite figure is automatically generated to visually summarize the analysis.
+This figure displays: o	CT map (lung window) o	Entropy map o	Habitat labels (with color legend) o	Solid component (Label 3) with annotation showing its volume (mm³), ratio (%), probability, and final prediction.

+•	Output: Saved as 05_composite.png in the 6_prediction_results/directory.

 **4. Disclaimer**